 On the premise of ensuring a higher zoom ratio and a large aperture, the resolution of the system is improved, and lower-priced detectors and optical materials are used, which can effectively control the overall cost while meeting the requirements of use, and has good practicality performance.

 1.1 Design principle

-This design adopts a positive group mechanical compensation structure (that is, the compensation group has a positive optical power), the lens diameter is small, the focal length of the front fixed group is longer, and the secondary spectrum is small.
+This design adopts a positive group mechanical compensation structure (that is, the compensation group has a positive optical power).
+The lens diameter is small, the focal length of the front fixed group is longer, and the secondary spectrum is small.

 Two-component motions are used to achieve zooming and compensation, and the number of motion components is small, which is convenient for the design and optimization of the structure.
-The zoom optical system can be divided into the 1-front fixed group; 2-variable magnification group; 3-compensation group; 4-rear fixed group; contributions to the overall optical power are 1-positive; 2-negative; 3 -Positive; 4-Positive.
+The optical zoom system can be divided into the 1-front fixed group; 2-variable magnification group; 3-compensation group; 4-rear fixed group; contributions to the overall optical power are 1-positive; 2-negative; 3 -Positive; 4-Positive.